shndrs/SwiftyTabBarTransition/README.md

 How to use
 =======

-For set this frame work you have three simple steps:
+For enjoy this framework you have three simple steps:

 ### Step 1